Offices worldwide

 • birth certificates of the applicant and their spouse;

-• a divorce decree or death certificate, if either spouse was married before;
+• divorce decree or death certificate, if either spouse was married before;

 • two passport-size photos.